Elleined/rest-api-notes/README.md

 - Freedom to change api only in server side without touching client side api call making both project loosely coupled to each other.
 - Fully control what client can do or behave because you are sending the related actions that client can only do.

+# What is HyperMedia
+- Just a link related to your API.
+- Serve as documentation for programmer